Pelvic Floor Glossary

 • Pelvic Floor Dysfunction

-When pelvic muscles are too tight/weak, leading to issues like pain, incontinence, or difficulty with bowel movements.
+When pelvic muscles are too tight, weak, and/or uncoordinated, leading to issues such as pain, incontinence, or difficulty with bowel movements.

 • Pelvic Floor Muscle Training (PFMT)

-Exercises that help you learn to properly relax and strengthen your pelvic floor muscles.
-Often used to treat issues like leakage, prolapse, or pain.
+Structured exercises that help you learn to properly relax and strengthen your pelvic floor muscles.
+These are often used to treat issues like leakage, prolapse, or pain.

 • Pelvic Floor Physical Therapy (PFPT)